X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsimoverview.md

 ![3D Series 2 - Flightsim](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA2-14Lerp1.gif?raw=true)

 Again, the main goal of this series is to cover MonoGame features.
-This means the physical flight model will not contain gravity influences, it just let you manoeuvre your aircraft.
+This means the physical flight model will not contain gravity influences, it will just let you maneuver your aircraft.

 ## This is a list of the features you'll learn in this second series of MonoGame Tutorials

 - Adding textures to your triangles
 - Dynamically generating the 3D city environment
 - Adding the skybox to get rid of the black background
-- Basic, but accurate flight modelling
+- Basic, but accurate flight modeling
 - Camera movement
 - Point sprites, basic billboarding
 - Alpha blending